BenWestgate/yeti.Bash/README.md

 Instructions for Use:

-place CreateWallet.sh in the /bitcoin-0.21.0/bin/ folder
+Put CreateWallet.sh in bitcoin/bin folder
-Right click empty space in this folder, select "Open in Terminal" Enter ./bitcoind
+Right-click in folder, select "Open in Terminal"
+Enter ./bitcoind
-Open a new terminal
+Open a new Terminal
-If on ubunutu enter "chmod +x CreateWallet.sh" otherwise skip Type ./CreateWallet.sh and follow instructions on screen.
+Enter "chmod +x CreateWallet.sh"
+Enter ./CreateWallet.sh and follow instructions on screen.
-If you get stuck closing, the terminal and starting over will use the same wallet seeds unless you have wiped your .bitcoin/wallets folder and removed wallet dump files from your /bitcoin-0.21.0/bin/ folder

-To make a wallet with a different m of n than 3 of 7 (yeti recommeneded values for long-term storage by a single person) follow the above instructions but for CustomWallet.sh rather than CreateWallet.sh
+To make a Multisignature wallet with a different m of n than 3 of 7, follow the above instructions but for CustomWallet.sh rather than CreateWallet.sh, this will break Yeti compatibility.